Why we recommend our Back office to you...

 The key to any successful bookkeeper/client relationship is communication, whether the bookkeeper is your next-door neighbor, or six states away.
 There are so many ways to communicate, so figure out what works for you: Email?
 Weekly phone calls?
 Video conferences?
 Text messages?
 It’s especially important as a new person is ramping up so they can get their work done quickly and efficiently (and not be waiting on you for answers).
 And, make sure to address issues early and re-visit expectations every few months to make sure both parties are meeting them.

 Outsourced bookkeeping may seem like an impossible solution, but as you can see, it’s actually quite easy.
+Click here for 7 advantages of outsourcing your bookkeeping operations.
 For the highest quality bookkeepers with expertise in your industry, contact us today, and see how our solutions can benefit your small business!

 Snapshot of Accounting and Bookkeeping Services that Jones Square Offers: